unbit/uwsgi-docs/Rados.rst

    rados -p data put imgs/second.jpeg imgs/second.jpeg
    rados -p data ls -

-note that RADOS doesn't have a concept of directories, but the object names can contain a slash.
+note that RADOS doesn't have a concept of directories, but the object names can contain slashes.

 Step2: uWSGI